1,000+ Opportunities

 Paul College of Business and Economics Show Experiential Learning submenu Show Admissions & Aid submenu Show Access & Affordability submenu Apply Undergraduate Programs Show Explore Campuses submenu Show Athletics & Recreation submenu Show Campus Recreation submenu Dining Options & Meal Plans Military and Veteran Services UNH Faculty & Staff Resources

-Based on current listing details, eligibility includes: For-profit small businesses located in New Hampshire.
+According to the current listing, eligibility includes: For-profit small businesses located in New Hampshire.
 Must complete pre-proposal training and submit a business plan for review.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.